Black and White Drawings

 This tactic helps you to create a more realistic black and white drawing by comparing your light grays to the dark grays.

-Light and shade becomes more obvious when using a grayscale reference picture.
-It helps to start shading the lightest bits and then work your way up to dark.
+Light and shade becomes more obvious to you when you're using grayscale reference pictures.
+You simply begin by starting to shade the lightest bits first and then gradually work your way up to dark (layering).

 This is my shed drawing that I copied from the black and white picture above.

-I didn't use a grid and I didn't use perspective lines, I simply looked at the drawing and copied it to the best of my ability.
+I didn't use a grid and I didn't use perspective lines, I simply looked at the picture and copied it to the best of my ability.

 My black and white drawing is small (this is actual size shown here) so it only took about forty minutes to complete.